 .
 This was a nickname for a trickster.

-Originally derived from a place name meaning "priest town" in Old English.
+Originally derived from various place names meaning "priest town"

-Belonged to one who was a prior (a religious official), or one who worked fro a prior.
+Originally belonged to one who was a prior (a religious official), or one who worked for a prior.

-Originally from various place names in Normandy which were derived from the given name QUINTUS
+Originally from various place names in Normandy that were derived from the given name QUINTUS

-From various place names in England which mean "red cliff" in Old English.
+From various place names in England that mean "red cliff" in Old English.

-Means "dweller on a narrow pass or hillside" from Old English hraca
+Originally a name for a dweller on a narrow pass or hillside, from Old English hrace

 RAMSEY Scottish, English